felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 When you're done with the book (or whenever you feel like it, really!), get your notebook out.
-We are now going to go back to page one from the book and turn page by page looking for any nugget you identified earlier.
+We are now going to go back to page one from the book and go page by page looking for any nugget you identified earlier.

 Why take the time to write by hand all of these nuggets?
 I'm glad you